• Skip to primary navigation

 Check out the Mardi Gras Shoebox Floats

-View the decorative Mardi Gras shoebox floats created by school groups and organizations who think outside of the box with creativity at the Lake Charles/Southwest Louisiana Convention & Visitors Bureau.
+View the decorative Mardi Gras shoebox floats created by school groups and organizations that think outside of the box with creativity at the Lake Charles/Southwest Louisiana Convention & Visitors Bureau.

 Seriously, these kids are amazing!

-They do such a great job of tying in the local culture with each individual float.
+They do a great job of tying in the local culture with each individual float.

 Attend the Children’s Parade